 Genesis by StudioPress is the best WordPress theme framework available.
 I have already posted how easy it is to add custom opt-in form in genesis.
 So, in this post I will be posting an easy way to add custom social share buttons in Genesis without using any WordPress plugin.
 The problem with using plugins for everything is that, some of them contain extra functions and capabilities which you don’t even require and which you will never use, also some plugins make your WordPress website slow and heavy.
 I agree that some plugins are necessary for your WordPress site, you can keep your website fast by minimizing HTTP requests, while still using those important plugins.
 But for adding social share buttons to your WordPress site, you do not need to use any plugin.

 This is going to be a very simple tutorial, even if you don’t know anything about PHP and CSS, you can go through this tutorial and copy the code from the bottom of this post, it is as simple as that.
+In the last part of this tutorial, I have included final code.

 A brief view of the steps that we are going to follow: